yanzewu/line/doc/doc.md

     for [variable] = [expression] do (command)
         (commands ...)
-    done
+    end

 Args:

 - variable: string, with or without the dollar mark;
 - expression: An [expression](#expressions) string.
-- command: Any expression except function definition or another for loop (nested loop is not supported now).
+- command: Controls (if/for/let) must appear in a new line after "do".
 Indent is not required.

 The expression must yield an iterable object (such as list or array) or string.
 In the latter case, the loop variables are the split results of the string.